 - “I am an experienced, results-oriented marketing executive that knows how to help your company grow.”

 - “I am a skilled accountant that can help you manage all the financial components of your business.”

 - “I’m an experienced logistics coordinator who can keep many different projects on track and meet tight deadlines.”

 - “I am an exceptional marketing assistant with three years’ experience in promoting various businesses online, through social media and other forms of media.”

-- “I am a creative writer with years of experience working for magazines, newspapers and websites.”
+- “I am a creative writer with years of experience working for magazines, newspapers, and websites.”

 - “I am an experienced marketing executive that has helped multiple companies increase their sales numbers through effective branding strategies.”

-- “My extensive knowledge of the fashion industry includes designing beautiful clothing with intricate details, planning high-fashion photoshoots with the perfect models, hiring talented makeup artists and stylists, overseeing production of clothes to ensure that they are made properly with quality materials, working closely with retailers to find the best ways to market clothing.”
+- “My extensive knowledge of the fashion industry includes designing beautiful clothing with intricate details, planning high-fashion photoshoots with the perfect models, hiring talented makeup artists and stylists, overseeing the production of clothes to ensure that they are made properly with quality materials, working closely with retailers to find the best ways to market clothing.”

 - “I am a skilled SEO expert that can help your website rank higher in search results for specific key terms.”